The Situational Self

 Practices Contact Improvisation

 Contact Improvisation is a dance form that was developed in 1972 by Steve Paxton.
 He and his associates wanted to develop a form of dance that was in physical contact, yet improvised.
+Drawing inspiration from a range of sources, they originated ‘Contact’ - which is still going strong.

 read more